 How Much Caffeine Can You Have?

-When I was in Milan recently, I had a morning routine that I loved.
-I’d wake up early (atypical for me!) and walk a few blocks to an adorable café called Riclette Tricolori.
+When I was in Milan a couple of years ago, I had a morning routine I loved.
+I’d wake up early (atypical for me!) and walk a few blocks to an adorable café.
 I’d order a cappuccino—which the barista would top with chocolate swirls and crushed almonds—and relax at a table, connecting to Wi-Fi and catching up on emails.

 A study in Food and Chemical Toxicology summarized the results of research on potential adverse effects of caffeine on behavior, cardiovascular disease, bone status, reproduction, and development in healthy adults.

-The findings: The same amount of caffeine recommended in the 2015-2020 Dietary Guidelines for Americans, a cap of 400 milligrams of caffeine daily, is in fact the safe amount for most healthy adults, although more research is needed on unhealthy and sensitive populations.
+The findings: The research suggests that the same amount of caffeine recommended in the latest dietary guidelines, a cap of 400 milligrams of caffeine daily, is in fact the safe amount for most healthy adults.
+However, more research is needed on unhealthy and sensitive populations.

-This comes out to roughly three to five cups of coffee daily—or one Keurig K-cup coffee, one 12-ounce cola, 1.5 ounces of dark chocolate, and a 12-ounce energy drink.
+This amount of caffeine comes out to roughly three to five cups of coffee daily—or one Keurig K-cup coffee, one 12-ounce cola, 1.5 ounces of dark chocolate, and a 12-ounce energy drink.